 When the markets go down, investors usually look for somewhere “safe” to put their capital, like gold and U.S. Treasury bonds.
-Some stocks can go up as markets crash, like consumer staples.
+Stocks of companies that make consumer staples can even go up as markets crash.
 People still need essentials to live, even during a crash.

 What Happens When a Stock Price Goes to Zero?

-Usually, before a stock reaches zero, it’s delisted from major exchanges and trades on the OTC markets where it might find interested investors.
-But when a stock price goes to zero it’s worthless and there’s little chance of the company turning things around.
+Usually, before a stock reaches zero, it’s delisted from major exchanges and trades on the OTC markets.
+It might find interested investors there.
+But when a stock price goes to zero it’s worthless and there’s little chance of the company surviving.

 When Will the Next Stock Market Bubble Burst?